 Lake Gaston—Bracey

 Lake Gaston straddles the borders of Virginia and North Carolina, providing about 350 miles of shoreline for your coastal retreat.
 Camp along the water at Lake Gaston Americamps, a family-friendly campground with a swimming pool, miniature golf, volleyball and basketball courts, and a playground.
-The campground is also pet-friendly, accommodating vacationers traveling with their four-legged friends.
-The lake is open to a myriad of water sports, from fishing and boating to waterskiing, wakeboard, and swimming.
+The campground is also pet-friendly, so you can bring your four-legged friends.
+The lake is open to a myriad of water sports, from fishing and boating to waterskiing, wakeboarding, and swimming.
 Boats and kayaks are available to rent from Holly Grove Marina, located on the north shore of Lake Gaston off Interstate 85.

 Where to Stay: